MitsuhaKitsune/vuex-webextensions/README.md

   plugins: [VuexWebExtensions()]
 });
 ```

 All done!

 ## Persistent states

+> ⚠ Persistent states make use of `LocalStorage` to save the states in your browser, to use it, you should grant `storage` permision to your webextension

 You can establish through the options of the plugin the states that you want to be persistent, your data will be preserved after the restart of the extension or the browser.